 - Drop the falafel into hot cooking oil, and cook until it is golden brown on all sides.

-- Serve hot or at room temperature on it’s own or with dip!
+- Serve hot or at room temperature on its own or with dip!

 What to serve with falafel

 - Our Roasted Red Pepper Whipped Feta is outrageously good.
 It is creamy and we just love the smokey flavor from the roasted red peppers.
-This feta dip is the perfect compliment to falafel.
+This feta dip is the perfect complement to falafel.

 - Our Roasted Eggplant and Tomatoes with Yogurt Dip is another hit that would go well with falafel.
 You can make the whole recipe, or just make the yogurt dip!